By Daniel Barnes

 Ben Gazzara is brilliant – wasted, even – as Cosmo Vitelli, a perpetually besotted gambling addict and small-time strip club owner with a very peculiar and old-fashioned concept of sexual titillation.
 With its exposed wooden beams, cheap stage lights, and seemingly pungent stench, the club itself is tawdrier than any of the performances, which are mostly musty cabaret-style sleaze overseen by a lifeless, homunculus creep of an M.C. stage-named Mr. Sophistication.

-In order to pay off his debts, Vitelli is ordered by a Character Actor Dream Team of weirdo thugs (including Seymour Cassel and Timothy Carey) to take out an aging Asian gang lord.
+To pay off his debts, Vitelli is ordered by a Character Actor Dream Team of weirdo thugs (including Seymour Cassel and Timothy Carey) to take out an aging Asian gang lord.
 Cosmo carries out the hit, and then the gangsters turn on him, but the specifics of the plot are almost beside the point.
-Cassavetes slices out huge chunks from scenes, and a lot of The Killing of a Chinese Bookie is formed from the in-between moments most movies leave out, giving the generic plot machinations a feeling of inevitability.
+Cassavetes slices out huge chunks from scenes, and a lot of The Killing of a Chinese Bookie gets formed from the in-between moments most movies leave out, giving the generic plot machinations a feeling of inevitability.

-Hulu Plus only offers the 108-minute theatrical release version, which was drastically re-edited from the original 135-minute cut after a poorly received screening.
-Apparently, Cassavetes not only trimmed the film, he re-ordered many scenes and added some new material to the theatrical release.
-The result is even more unintelligible than you might expect, not particularly in terms of the story (that can be summarized in a sentence), but definitely in the mixed bag effect of the film’s tattered and unintelligible style.
+Hulu Plus only offers the 108-minute theatrical release version, which got drastically re-edited from the original 135-minute cut after a poorly received screening.
+Cassavetes not only trimmed the film, but he also re-ordered many scenes and added some new material to the theatrical release.
+The result is even more incomprehensible than you might expect, not particularly in terms of the story (that I could summarize in a sentence), but definitely in the mixed bag effect of the film’s tattered and unintelligible style.